-Every so often I take a day off from writing.
+Every so often I step away from the keyboard and take a day off.
 Not because I want to.
 I resist and avoid and cling to my desk in a desperate fashion.
-Friends persuade and entice me outside… and it is always good, always nourishing and refreshing.
-There’s a planned outing later this week and I can just picture my characters’ reactions when they realise I’m not there at the keyboard…
+Friends persuade and entice me outside.
+And it is always good, always nourishing and refreshing.
+There’s a planned outing later this week, and I can just picture my characters’ reactions when they realise I’m not there…

-Every character, from the main protagonist to the young police officer who only gets mentioned once, sags with relief.
+Every character sags with relief.
 They go back to bed and sleep in till lunchtime.
-Later they shuffle downstairs to get tea and food and sit in silence in the dining hall.
+Later, they shuffle downstairs to get tea and food, and they sit in silence in the great hall of the castle.

 They head to bed early, exhausted by the hours of doing nothing, tired from the rest and relaxation.

 How boring!
 These people need me.
 Maybe I shouldn’t step away from the keyboard after all…

 They didn’t get left alone for long, those poor characters.
 I soon pulled them all back into the drama and the story.

 And that story will be out later in 2023, in the form of a contemporary three-book series called A Dancer’s Journey.
 As you can see from my editor’s comment below, Justin and the others were completely justified in being relieved that I was gone.